 So, who are you?

-You’ll be friendly, with a keen eye for design and some initial coding ability.
-We definitely aren’t looking for computer science graduates - we’re looking for a genuine junior who brings a base level of knowledge and the enthusiasm to learn.
+You’ll be friendly, with a keen eye for design and some experience of web development.
+We definitely aren’t looking for computer science graduates - we’re looking for a genuine junior who brings a solid base level of knowledge and the enthusiasm to learn.

 Indeed, you don’t even need to have a degree at all.
 Perhaps you smashed through all the courses on Codecademy or Treehouse, perhaps you did one of those 8/10/12/15 week crash courses, perhaps you did it the old school way with books from the library.
 However you got here, we want to take you further.
 It should also be said here that we’d be so stoked to give more women and/or those from other backgrounds their first step into tech.

 We work with some of the UK and USA’s most exciting creative, branding and communications agencies, providing them with the best possible WordPress, Shopify and Headless experiences.

 We’re growing rapidly and we are on the lookout for new Junior Web Developers to join our team.

 You will work closely with Ben Lattimore, our founder and experienced WordPress developer, as well as our other junior web developer - and you can draw on the experience of the other 7 or so web developers we work with on a daily basis.

 Initially, we won’t lie, the work won’t be all too glamorous - but it will supercharge your learning.

 You will start by implementing fixes and tweaks across our many, many website projects.
 This could range from fixing some errant CSS, adding GA tags, setting-up plug-ins, etc, etc.